 An associate's degree program in cardiovascular technology prepares students for more advanced work, such as assisting physicians with cardiac catheterizations.
 Some programs allow students to choose a track in invasive or non-invasive cardiovascular technology, while others cover both areas.
 A few schools allow students to take some prerequisite courses online.
 These degree programs usually require about two years, and students must take general education courses such as social studies, English composition and mathematics.
 Again, although credentialing is optional, students should seek a program that qualifies them for certification by national professional organizations in this field.

-Overview of an On-Campus Cardiology Technician Certificate Program
+Cardiology Technician Certificate

 An on-campus cardiology technician certificate program trains individuals to perform diagnostic cardiology procedures and testing at the request of licensed physicians.
 Students are trained to operate EKG machines that record the electrical changes that occur during and between heartbeats.
 Graduates of a cardiology technician certificate program are prepared to pursue national certification as Certified Cardiographic Technicians (CCTs) through the exam offered by Cardiovascular Credentialing International (CCI).
 Certificate holders can find employment opportunities with doctors' offices, cardiology departments, hospital pre-admission testing areas and a variety of outpatient medical facilities.

 A certificate program of this type can usually be completed within one year.
 Courses incorporate both theoretical and hands-on instruction.
 In addition to specific courses in relevant topics to cardiology, students are usually required to complete a basic life support class providing them with CPR (cardiopulmonary resuscitation) certification.